 9. More Control

-While the operator of a limited company or corporation might be subject to the demands of shareholders or a board of directors, a business partnership involves more freedom.
+While a limited company might be subject to the demands of shareholders or a board of directors, a business partnership offers more freedom.
 Members answer only to one another and don’t need to worry about external decision-makers.
+Your preferred decision-making processes can be outlined in your partnership agreement with our template.

 7 Disadvantages of a Partnership